 The rainbow trend is a springtime twist on traditional French tips, which reigned supreme in the late '90s and early '00s.
 Instead of stark white polish, nail obsessives are opting for pastel shades in pink, blue, lilac and green, dressing each tip in a different shade but keeping the rest of the nail bare.
 The result?
-An understated, ultra wearable, multicoloured manicure – and it's not that difficult to do at home.
+An understated, ultra wearable, multicoloured manicure – and it's not that difficult to do at home if you're unable to secure a salon appointment.

 NYC-based editorial nail artist Alicia Torello is a big fan of the pastel tip trend and took to Instagram at the weekend to show her followers exactly how it's done.
 First, she painted each nail with a clear base coat.
 Try something glossy and nourishing, such as Nails Inc. Nailkale Superfood Base Coat, £15, or Sally Hansen Double Duty Base and Topcoat, £5.99, to make nails gleam.